 Second, consider reviewing your security policies on a company level to remind internal teams of what steps to take when faced with a suspected malware attempt.
 Your company’s employees are the largest line of defense against malicious attacks, and equipping them with the right information can go a long way toward preventing a breach.
 Remind them about cybersecurity best practices, including how often they should update their passwords, how to identify suspicious behavior, and who they should alert if they accidentally click something they shouldn’t have.

 Finally, a strong malware detection platform will help you keep your business critical systems secured, even if one of your endpoints becomes compromised as a result of this attack.
 The measures above are by no means fool-proof, so you should have security measures in place to detect any malware that slips past your frontlines.
-Consider reviewing the systems you currently have in place and comparing them to our roundup of the Best Intrusion Detection and Prevention Systems for 2021.
+Consider reviewing the systems you currently have in place and comparing them to our roundup of the Best Intrusion Detection and Prevention Systems.